Charles G. Dawes: Early business career

 Dawes was admitted to the bar in Nebraska, and he practiced in Lincoln, Nebraska, from 1887 to 1894.
 When Lieutenant John Pershing, the future army general, was military instructor at the University of Nebraska he and Dawes met and formed a lifelong friendship.
 Pershing also received a law degree at Nebraska and proposed leaving the army to go into private practice with Dawes, who cautioned him against giving up the regular army pay for the uncertainty of legal remuneration.
 Dawes also met Democratic Congressman William Jennings Bryan.
 The two became friends despite their disagreement over free silver policies.

 Dawes relocated from Lincoln to Chicago during the Panic of 1893.
-In 1894, Dawes acquired interests several Midwestern gas plants.
+In 1894, Dawes acquired interests in several Midwestern gas plants.
 He became the president of both the La Crosse Gas Light Company in La Crosse, Wisconsin, and the Northwestern Gas Light and Coke Company in Evanston, Illinois.

 Interest in music

 Dawes was a self-taught pianist, flutist and composer.
-His composition Melody in A Major became a well-known piano and violin song in 1912.
+His composition Melody in A Major became a well-known piano and violin piece in 1912.
 Marie Edwards made a popular arrangement of the work in 1921.
 Also, in 1921, it was arranged for a small orchestra by Adolf G. Hoffmann.
 Melody in A Major was played at many official functions that Dawes attended.

-In 1951, Carl Sigman added lyrics to Melody in A Major, transforming the song into "It's All in the Game".
+In 1951, Carl Sigman added lyrics to Melody in A Major, transforming it into the song "It's All in the Game".
 Tommy Edwards's recording of "It's All in the Game" was a number-one hit on the American Billboard record chart for six weeks in 1958.
 Edwards's version of the song became number one on the United Kingdom chart that year.

 Since then, it has become a pop standard.
-Numerous artists have recorded versions, including Cliff Richard, the Four Tops, Isaac Hayes, Jackie DeShannon, Van Morrison, Nat "King" Cole, Brook Benton, Elton John, Mel Carter, Donny and Marie Osmond, Barry Manilow, Merle Haggard, and Keith Jarrett.
+Numerous artists have recorded versions, including Cliff Richard, the Four Tops, Isaac Hayes, Jackie DeShannon, Van Morrison, Nat "King" Cole, Brook Benton, and Keith Jarrett.

-Dawes is the only vice president to be credited with a number-one pop hit.
-Dawes and Sonny Bono are the only people credited with a number-one pop hit who were also members of the United States Senate or House of Representatives.
+Dawes is the only U.S. vice president to be credited with a number-one pop hit.
 Dawes and Bob Dylan (as a writer) are the only persons credited with a number-one pop hit to have also won a Nobel Prize.

 Dawes was a brother of Phi Mu Alpha Sinfonia.